Herman Cain, Former GOP Presidential Candidate, Dies From COVID-19

 "Herman Cain – our boss, our friend, like a father to so many of us – has passed away," aides announced on Cain's website Thursday.

 Employees of Cain said they do not know where he contracted the coronavirus.
-He attended President Trump's rally in Tulsa, Okla., in late June and was photographed in the arena without a mask.
+He attended President Trump's indoor rally in Tulsa, Okla., in late June and was photographed in the arena without a mask.

 Pizza baron